faf-big

 end

-Lua version (save this as "Is sparse file.lua" to the Scripts/Matching folder):
+Save as "Is sparse file.lua" to the Scripts/Matching folder:

 function match(f)